 Sterilized instruments must be kept sterile until the moment of use.
 For this purpose, precautions should be taken to prevent the sterile equipment from being contaminated by cutting its contact with the external environment after sterilization.
 Covering the tools with different techniques using specially produced materials to protect them from contamination after sterilization and to maintain their sterility until the moment of use is called packaging.
 The packaging should create an effective barrier to protect the medical equipment to be sterilized from possible contamination and should allow sterilization.
 Packaging material should be capable of allowing sterilized gas, air, steam to enter and exit into the package.

 The points to be considered in the packaging process are:

-Tools and materials should be dried.
+Tools and materials must be dried.

 ✱Make sure that the tools are clean, dry and working.

 The integrity of the package must be intact.

 It must be resistant to tearing and puncture.

-✱ It should not have toxic content.
+It must have no toxic content.

-✱ It should be used according to the manufacturer's recommendations.
+✱Should be used according to the manufacturer's recommendations.